 Is It Okay That I Don’t Like My Child’s Partner?

-This is a difficult, yet essential, question.
-Let’s be clear: You don’t have to like your adult child’s partner.
-Liking someone is an emotional response that’s based on a complex set of factors, many of which are outside your control.
-In fact, studies show that parental disapproval of a partner can sometimes be instinctive and driven by subconscious factors, such as unfamiliarity or a lack of compatibility with your own values.
+This is a difficult, yet important, question.
+Liking someone is an emotional response that’s based on a complex set of things, many of which are outside your control.
+Parental disapproval of their child’s partner can sometimes be instinctive and driven by subconscious factors, such as unfamiliarity or a lack of compatibility with your own values.
 However, disliking their partner doesn’t mean you need to openly reject them or create conflict.

-The key here is to ask yourself why you don’t like them.
+The smart part here would be to ask yourself honestly why you don’t like them.
 Is it their behavior, their treatment of your child, or a gut feeling that something isn’t right?
-In many cases, concerns about a partner’s character or compatibility may be valid, but it’s also worth considering whether those concerns stem from generational differences, cultural shifts, or your own fears of change.
+In many cases, concerns about her/his character or their relationship may be valid, but it’s also worth considering whether those concerns are simply the generational differences, cultural shifts, or your own fears of change.

 When and How to Speak Up

-If you feel strongly that your child’s partner is not a good match, the question becomes: Should you speak up?
+If you feel strongly that your child’s partner is not a good match, the new question comes up: Should you speak up?
 And if so, when is the right time?

-Psychologists recommend waiting for the right moment—one that’s grounded in concern rather than judgment.
-The opening line here is crucial: You want to express your thoughts in a way that shows respect for your child’s autonomy while also making them aware of your feelings.
+If you are totally positive, that your concerns are real, not your fears or ego bruises, prejudices or judgments, you should speak to your child.
+The opening line here is crucial: You want to express your thoughts in a way that shows respect for your child’s autonomy while also making them aware of your concerns.
+This isn’t about “intervening” in their relationship, but about opening up a conversation to discuss any worries you may have.
 The best time to speak up is when you have a calm, private moment with your child.
-This isn’t about “intervening” in their relationship, but about opening up a conversation to discuss any worries you may have.

 Start with something non-accusatory, like:

-• “I’ve been thinking about the relationship, and I just want to make sure you’re happy and being treated well.”
+• “I’ve been thinking about your relationship, and I just want to make sure you’re happy and being treated well.”

-• “I’ve noticed a few things that made me feel concerned, and I’d like to share them with you.
-How are you feeling about the relationship?”
+• “I’ve noticed a few things that made me feel concerned, and I’d like to go through some of them with you.”

-• “I’m not sure I fully understand your partner, but I’m open to learning more.
+• “I’m not sure I fully understand your partner yet, that’s why I would like to understand couple of things.
 How do you feel about them?”

-This approach doesn’t put your child on the defensive but instead invites them to share their own feelings.
-You’re offering a conversation, not an ultimatum.
-The goal is to listen as much as you talk and to maintain an open, empathetic tone.
-The key is supporting your adult child in making their own decisions, rather than imposing your own judgments.
+This approach doesn’t put your child on the defensive but instead invites them to share their own feelings and help you out in getting you to know them better.
+The key is supporting your adult child in making their best life decisions, rather than imposing your judgments.

-Even if you don’t like your child’s partner, maintaining a healthy family dynamic is possible.
+Even if you really, reasonably don’t like your child’s partner, maintaining a healthy relationship is possible.
 Here are a few practical tips to help you navigate the relationship:

-• Focus on the Big Picture: Remember, your adult child is now an independent individual with their own life choices.
-Your relationship with them shouldn’t be contingent on the partner they choose.
-Stay connected with your child and nurture the relationship you share, separate from the dynamics with their partner.
+Remember, your adult child is now an independent individual with their own life choices.
+Your relationship with them shouldn’t be hanged onto the partner they choose.
+Stay connected with your child and continue working on the relationship you share by separating yourself from the dynamics with their partner.

-• Set Boundaries: If you feel uncomfortable with your child’s partner in certain situations, it’s okay to set boundaries.
-For example, you might ask for certain topics to be avoided during family gatherings or suggest that your interactions with their partner remain polite and cordial, rather than overly personal.
+If you feel uncomfortable with your child’s partner in certain situations, it’s okay to set boundaries.
+For example, you might ask for certain important topics to be avoided during family gatherings or suggest that your interactions with their partner remain polite and official, rather than overly personal.

-• Maintain Respect: Disagreement doesn’t need to turn into disrespect.
-Try to engage with their partner civilly, even if you’re not particularly fond of them.
+Disagreement doesn’t need to turn into disrespect.
+Try to engage with their partner calmly, even if you’re not particularly fond of them.
 After all, your child chose them for a reason.
 Show respect to their decision, even if you don’t understand it.

 When to Let It Go and Accept